-April - June 2007 Update: Planning for the overall toll system replacement project was formally authorized by the PANYNJ Board on June 26, 2007.
-Two distinct efforts are anticipated to be bid for professional, technical and advisory services during the second half of 2007: (1) a business and market assessment study, intended to forecast potential conversion of existing cash customers to E-ZPass and evaluate the financial and business risks of the business model; and (2) preliminary design and engineering services, in order to determine project schedule and cost estimates for project implementation.
+October - December 2007 Update: Planning for the overall toll system replacement project was formally authorized by the PANYNJ Board on June 26, 2007.
+Two distinct procurement efforts are underway for professional, technical and advisory services: (1) a business and market assessment study, intended to forecast potential conversion of existing cash customers to electronic E-ZPass payments and evaluate the financial and business risks of the business model; and (2) technical services for the procurement and specification and implementation of an All-Electronic Tolling system.
+In addition, work has commenced on preliminary design and engineering analyses to determine project schedule and cost estimates for project implementation.
 There will also be an effort to structure outreach, communication and legislative support services, designed to identify the processes and measures required to adequately ensure collection of video tolls.
 The project team will be working with FHWA New Jersey regional office to establish the federally funded tasks of the non-engineering elements of the overall system replacement project.